4. The asylum request at the Ofpra

 • your family members: in principle, you are interviewed without the presence of your family members.
 But if the Ofpra deems it necessary, it can undertake a complementary interview in the presence of your family members.

 Note: the interview is recorded, unless such a recording is impossible.
 You will be informed of this.
-You can obtain access to the recording.
+You can obtain access to the recording in case of refusal of your application for asylum.
 The interview is transcribed in a (non-modifiable) report which is sent to you with the decision.
+However, it is possible to ask to receive it before the decision by email or mail.

 3. Assessment and the Ofpra decision